TafadzwaMangena/fit-lifestyle/README.md

   - Home workouts; Gym workouts,
   - Meal prepping,
   - Supporting images and social media links.

+### Features
+- ### Logo and Navigation Bar
+   - The logo and navigation bar are displayed in all pages that is Home page, Workout Routines page, Meal prep page as well as the Sign up page.
+The are fixed in one position on all the pages so the user can easily navigate throughout the website.
+   - The Fit Lifestyle logo and name are linked to the home page, clicking on either in any of the pages will re-direct the user to the home page.
+   - The navigation bar is fully responsive.

+- ### Hero Section
+   - The hero section is an eye captivating area to catch the eye of the user upon loading the website.
+   - This section is loaded with an image of a man exercising in his workout gear and a captivating text "Having a healthy life is having a good life" meant to encourage the user.

+- ### Motivation Section
+   - The section is meant  to give the user motivation to start a healthy and a Fit Lifestyle by giving physical and mental benefits for working out as well as physical and mental benefits of having healthy meals.

+- ### The footer
+   - The footer section is placed at the bottom of each page with encouraging words from Fred Devito as well as links to various Fit Lifestyle social media links.
+   - This is important to the user as it challenges them to archive their goals and to connect with Fit Lifestyle on social media to learn more.

+- ### The Workout Routine Page
+   - The workout routine page aims to give the user an effective weekly workout routine incoperating cardio, fitness and rest days routine.
+   - The workout schedule is drawn by Jacklyn Romano, CPT, a certifies physical therapist.

+- ### The Meal Prep Page
+   - This page is meant to give the user a balanced diet of a 7 day meal plan that is affordable and help the user reach their fitness goals.
+   - The 8 healthy and effective diets is broken down into 7 days of the week and comprises of breakfast, lunch, evening meal and snacks.

+- ### The Sign Up Page
+   - This page is meant to help the user to sign up and start their Fit Lifestyle journey.
+The sign up form collects information life the age of the user as well as their goals.
+   - In addition, the user's names and contact information will also be collected before submitting the form.
+Also the form comprises of terms and conditions at the ends.

+- ### Features Left to Implement
+   - The idea is to make the user encouraged to workout and get committed.
+I intend to add more pictures and videos to the website to guide the user to properly workout and eat.
+   - Also I intend to link a page of recipies.

 ## Design
 ## Technologies Used